cerner/fhir.cerner.com/content/millennium/r4/proprietary-codes-and-systems.md

 ##### Code Set 278 Organization Type

-This code set maintains Organization Types such as GOVT, INSURANCE
+This code set maintains the classification of Organizations, such as GOVT or INSURANCE.

     {
       "system": "https://fhir.cerner.com/<EHR source id>/codeSet/278",